friebe/building-blocks-presentation/slides.md

 <!-- What exactly does it mean ?
 Well, the One branch strategy means you have only one branch (mostly named main) to work on for everything like features, bugs, releases, hotfixes and so on.
 For example if you are working in a team every developer works on this branch and do pulls, pushes and commit changes every day...
-So perhaps you can already guess why it's not a good idea to have only one, but anyway i will show you the disadvantages the next slides -->
+So perhaps you can already guess why it's not a good idea to have only one, but anyway i will show you the disadvantages on the next slide -->

 ---